Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

 Each highlighted `worker` instance is running three processes: `baggageclaim`, `beacon`, and `garden`.

 The `haproxy` instance has two IP addresses.
-The latter `184.98.185.163` is a public IP on the Internet.
+The latter `184.98.185.163` is a public IP on the internet.
 All the other IPs are private to the vSphere data centre.
 This `haproxy` instance is an inbound HTTP load balancer and has a statically assigned public IP for the benefit of configuring the external CloudFlare service which sits in front receiving https://ci.starkandwayne.com traffic.

 The labels for processes above come directly from inside the running instances.
 We will now look inside the `worker` instance and match up where this information comes from.